-Fellow Democrat gives McCaskill Heimlich maneuver, and a cracked rib
+Fellow Democrat gives McCaskill Heimlich maneuver and a cracked rib

 When McCaskill began choking during a Democratic caucus lunch Thursday, Sen. Joe Manchin successfully gave McCaskill the Heimlich maneuver after two others had failed.
 Manchin, D-West Virginia, also unintentionally left her with a cracked rib.

-"I'm really grateful to Joe," McCaskill said, and added on Twitter that a "sore rib for a few weeks is no big deal.
+"I'm really grateful to Joe," McCaskill said and added on Twitter that a "sore rib for a few weeks is no big deal.
 I play hurt.
 The work goes on."

 McCaskill avoided hugs Thursday night at an NAACP dinner in St. Louis due to her injury, which she announced to constituents over the weekend.